cjhillbrand/websocket-sandbox/README.md

 3. Click on **Create Role**
 4. Choose **API Gateway** as the resource and then scroll to the bottom and press next.
 5. Click on **Next: Tags** and then **Next: Review**
-6. For role name enter, `[PrefixWebSocketAPIRole`, then click **Create**
+6. For role name enter, `[Prefix]WebSocketAPIRole`, then click **Create**
 7. Confirm the Role was made by clicking on it.
 8. Now we need to add an line policy so our WebSocket can invoke lambda functions
-    1. Go to the repository and find the directory websocket-sandbox/resources/APIGateway
+    1. Go to the repository and find the directory `websocket-sandbox/resources/APIGateway`
     2. Copy the file **role.json**
-    3. Go back to the **IAM** webpage
+    3. Go back to the **IAM** webpage and click on the Role we just created.
     4. Click on **+ Add inline policy**
     5. Click **JSON** and then paste into the editor.
     6. Click **review changes**